 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 Unfortunately I will be losing my job on Sept 14th.
-I will be 7 months pregnant at that time and my severance pay will hopefully carry us through on bills until the end of the year.
-However, my company has a 401k plan that I have never contributed to but they apparently have been putting money in it for me for the six years I have been here.
-I am 100% vested and the acct has about $2900.00 in it.
+My company has a 401k plan that I have never contributed to, but they apparently have been putting money in it for me for the six years I have been here.
 What should I do with it?

 Add your voice to the conversation.
 Click here to answer this question.